BoostGSoC13/boost.afio/fs_probe/Readme.md

 assert & trap (debug)
    - Some user based action e.g. fatal exit
   - [ ] Add unit tests proving it for all platforms.
+  - [ ] Move AFIO to being tested with exceptions and RTTI disabled.
 - [ ] There is much duplicate and sloppy code in AFIO v2.
 Reduce and eliminate.

+- [ ] C bindings for all AFIO v2 APIs.
+Write libclang parser which autogenerates SWIG interface files from the .hpp files.

 - [ ] Add native BSD kqueues to POSIX AIO backend as is vastly more efficient.
   - http://www.informit.com/articles/article.aspx?p=607373&seqNum=4 is a